OWASP/www-policy/operational/expense-reimbursement.md

 Travel expenses include but are not limited to economy airfare, or premium economy if the flight is greater than seven hours, ground transportation, parking, food & beverage, lodging, and other daily business-related expenses.
 Travel bookings, whenever possible, should be made no later than 21 days prior to departure to reduce costs.

-In cases where lodging is pre-arranged and direct billed by the Foundation as part of a room block, reimbursement requests for alternative lodging will be denied.
+In cases where lodging is pre-arranged and directly billed by the Foundation as part of a room block, reimbursement requests for alternative lodging will be denied.
 Travel benefits are not transferable.

+Any other Travel expenses require pre-approval by the Executive Director or their designatee.

 ## Reimbursement Process

-Expenses, along with receipts for reimbursement, shall be submitted through the OWASP Foundation ticketing system for processing and payment.
-Please note ALL reimbursement request information, except payment instructions, will be shared publicly in various accounting reports and by submitting an expense reimbursment, you agree to that disclosure.
+Expense reimbursement requests, along with receipts for each expense, shall be submitted through the OWASP Foundation ticketing system for processing and payment.
+Please note ALL reimbursement request information, except payment instructions, will be shared publicly in various accounting reports and by submitting an expense reimbursement, you agree to that disclosure.

 - Reimbursement requests must be submitted within 60 days of the expense.
 - Requests must include itemized receipts, payment instructions, and supporting documentation.